5:185 General Personnel: Family & Medical Leave

 During a single 12-month period, an eligible employee’s FMLA leave entitlement may be extended to a total of 26 weeks of unpaid leave to care for a covered servicemember (defined in the federal rules) with a serious injury or illness.
 The “single 12-month period” is measured forward from the date the employee’s first FMLA leave to care for the covered servicemember begins.

-While FMLA leave is normally unpaid, the District will substitute an employee’s accrued compensatory time-off and/or paid leave for unpaid FMLA leave.
-All policies and rules regarding the use of paid leave apply when paid leave is substituted for unpaid FMLA leave.
+While FMLA leave is normally unpaid, the District will substitute an employee’s accrued compensatory time-off and/or paid leave for unpaid FMLA leave, provided such leave is available for use in accordance with Board policies and rules.
+In addition, all policies and rules regarding the use of paid leave apply when paid leave is substituted for unpaid FMLA leave.
 Any substitution of paid leave for unpaid FMLA leave will count against the employee’s FMLA leave entitlement.
 Use of FMLA leave shall not preclude the use of other applicable unpaid leave that will extend the employee’s leave beyond 12 weeks, provided that the use of FMLA leave shall not serve to extend such other unpaid leave.
 Any full workweek period during which the employee would not have been required to work, including summer break, winter break and spring break, is not counted against the employee’s FMLA leave entitlement.

 FMLA leave is available in one or more of the following instances: